ni/semi-test-library-dotnet/Examples/source/Sequence/CustomInstrument.RSeries7822R/README.md

 When **Loopback** is enabled, any data written to _DigitalInput_A_ and _DigitalInput_B_ is automatically copied to _DigitalOutput_A_ and _DigitalOutput_B_, respectively.

+- `FPGARSeriesExample.lvbitx` – The FPGA bitfile deployed to the PXIe-7822R RIO device.
+It contains the digital read/write logic generated from the FPGA source VI (`FPGACode_ReadWriteDigitalPorts.vi`).

+- `RSeries7822R_ReadWriteDigitalPorts_CAPI.dll` – A DLL exposing the C API used to interact with the deployed FPGA bitfile.
+It is built from the FPGA host API sources located under `Imports/source/APIs/*`

 ## Key Files

 Below are the key files along with its purpose.